 January 5, 2021 – 100 done.
 Today we included our burpees in our standard workout.
 This was structured like our 10,000 Kettlebell Swing Challenge workout – with 30 rounds (every other minute) of battle club lunges (here is a video), 15 rounds of burpees (first 5 sets at 8 reps and the last 10 sets at 6 for a total of 100), 8 rounds of flutter kicks, and 7 rounds of chin-ups.
 It was an intense workout and we are glad to have it finished.

 January 6, 2021 – 100 done.
-Today was a hard day because we weren’t able to get in our regular workout session.
+Today was a hard day because we weren’t able to squeeze in our regular workout session.
 So, throughout the day, during a phone call and between emails we squeezed in the 100 burpees.
 Sometimes 5 at a time and sometimes we could get in 20 reps.
 Whatever it took we got through the 100.

 January 7, 2021 – 100 done.
 More of the same…just like yesterday.
 Squeezing in burpees between calls and emails.

 January 8, 2021 – 100 done.
 Today we blended our burpees into our workout routine for the day.
 You can find details on today’s workout here.
 It was a tough workout, especially with 100 burpees scattered through the program.